Displaying results 21 - 25 of 25

 View the guide by clicking here.

-This guide is one of a series that helps researchers implement SEER to improve the quality and relevance of their education studies.
-A guide on generalizability was recently released, and another guide on how to report more interpretable impact findings is forthcoming and will be announced on https://www.ies.ed.gov.
+This guide is one of a series that helps researchers implement SEER.
+Guides on generalizability and sharing study data were recently released, and a guide on implementation research is in development and will be announced on https://www.ies.ed.gov.

 The Institute of Education Sciences, a part of the U.S. Department of Education, is the nation's leading source for rigorous, independent education research, evaluation, statistics, and assessment.